joshjohanning/github-misc-scripts/gh-cli/README.md

 > **Warning** If users are not members of the target organizations they will not be added to the target team but may receive an invite to join the org.

-### copy-team-members.sh
+### copy-organization-variables.sh

-Copy team member from one team to another, it respect source role type (maintainer, member).
+Copy organization variables from one organization to another.

+If the variable already exists on the target organization it will be updated.

+> **Warning** If the variable is available to selected repositories and a repository with the same doesn't exist on the target organization that association is ignored.

+### copy-permissions-between-org-repos.sh

+Copy user and team repository member permissions to another repository (it can be in the same or on different organizations).

+External collaborators are not copied intentionally.

+If the team on the target organization doesn't exist, one will be created (same name, description, privacy, and notification settings ONLY).

 > **Note**
-> Only direct members are copied, child team members are not copied.

-If the target team already has user they will be preserved, this **doesn't** synch members between teams, it merely copies them.
-If you want a synch then you need to delete the existem team members in the target team before running this script.
+> The created team will not be a full copy, **Only** name and description are honored.
+If the team is part of a child/parent relationship, or it's associated with an IDP group it will not be honored.
+If you want to change this behavior, you can modify the `createTeamIfNotExists` function.

 This script requires 2 environment variables (with another optional one):

 - SOURCE_TOKEN - A GitHub Token to access data from the source organization.
-Requires `org:read` scopes.
+Requires `org:read` and `repo` scopes.
 - TARGET_TOKEN - A GitHub Token to set data on the target organization.
 Requires `org:admin` and `repo` scopes.
 - MAP_USER_SCRIPT - path to a script to map user login.
 This is optional, if you set this environment value it will call the script to map user logins before adding them on the target repo.
 The script will receive the user login as the first argument and it should return the new login.
 For example, if you want to add a suffix to the user login: